CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set router bgp graceful-restart path-selection-deferral-time</h>

 Configures the number of seconds a restarting neighbor defers path-selection when waiting for the EOR marker from peers.
-The default is 120 seconds.
 You can set a value between 0 and 3600.
+- In Cumulus Linux 5.15 and later, the default is 120 seconds.
+- In Cumulus Linux 5.14 and earlier, the default is 360 seconds.

 ### Version History